It’s hard to believe, but it’s already April.

 From student walkouts to massive marches in Washington, D.C., students are proving that they have opinions on important issues–and that they want to be heard.

 Are you cultivating a strong relationship with teachers and staff?

-Despite a recovering economy, a recent report from AASA shows that school budgets have been largely flat for nearly a decade.
+Despite a recovering economy, a report from AASA shows that school budgets have been largely flat for nearly a decade.
 In several states, dwindling budgets have resulted in years-long pay freezes for K-12 teachers.

 School budgets might not be easy to control.
 But understanding teacher frustrations and mitigating the challenges they face, both personal and professional, certainly is.